Shimanto River 四万十川

 Hidden away from urban development, the Shimanto River is most easily accessed by train.

 From Kochi Station, take the JR train to Kubokawa Station, then transfer to the Tosa Kuroshio Railway to Nakamura Station.
-There is also a direct JR Limited Express service from Kochi Station to Nakamura Station is a two hour and 30 minute journey and is covered by the JR Pass.
+There is also a direct JR Limited Express service from Kochi Station to Nakamura Station.
+Either journey takes around 2 hours.
 While you can travel from Tokyo by rail if you wish, it takes about eight hours to do so.
-From Osaka, it's a 40-minute ride from Shin-Osaka Station to Okayama Station by shinkansen.
+From Osaka, it's a 45-minute ride from Shin-Osaka Station to Okayama Station by shinkansen.
 From there, take the JR Seto-Ohashi Dosan Line for Kochi Station.
 The trip takes 2 hours and 30 minutes.

 A magnificent river totally untouched by development

 The Shimanto River starts in the southern section of the Shikoku Mountain Range by the town of Tsuno in the northern part of Kochi Prefecture .
 The river slowly makes its way through the natural landscape, eventually connecting with the Pacific Ocean in Shimanto City.